RGirard94/TimescaleDB_Test/README.md

 This Ansible playbook consists of two roles:
   - prerequisite : installs tools used to perform well the different python scripts.
-  - copy_directories : copies a directory containing the python scripts to randomly generate data and an other directory containing the python scripts to inject the generated data in influxdb database.
+  - copy_directories : copies a directory containing the python scripts to randomly generate data and an other directory containing the python scripts to inject the generated data in TimescaleDB database.
 These directories are copied from your local machin to the virtual machin containing the Aura Infrastructure.

 ## Usage